Table of content

 This real-time connection supports timely therapeutic decisions and proactive diabetes management.

-Does Placement Affect Dexcom G7 Accuracy?
+Does Sensor Placement Affect the Accuracy of Dexcom G7?

 Correct sensor placement directly affects data reliability.
 Dexcom G7 is FDA-approved for placement on the back of the upper arm for both adults and children.
 Off-label sites include: